jorses/synthetic-mc-qa/README.md

 Most code has been developed making use of 🤗 Pipelines and hosted models.

-# Data Generation Scripts
+# Experiment Scripts

 Under `src/generate_data.py` we've added a script to generate the synthetic data.
-You need to provide it with a destination folder
+You need to provide it with a destination folder.

 To run it (in /src/)

 ```
 $ python -m pip install -r requirements.txt
 $ python generate_data.py save_folder n_samples questions_per_doc strategy
+$ python run_experiment.py save_folder all

 ```

-For more info you can do `python generate_data.py --help`
+For more info you can do `python generate_data.py --help` or `python run_experiment.py --help`

 # Objectives